7 Prompt Engineering Techniques That Actually Work in 2026

 Treat the FORMAT band as a machine-readable contract.
 Instead of "give me a summary," specify the exact structure: "JSON object with keys: title (string, max 60 chars), summary (string, 2-3 sentences), key_points (array of 3-5 strings), confidence (float 0-1)."

-This technique is especially powerful when you need structured output for downstream processing — feeding LLM output into code, databases, or other systems.
+This works especially well when you need the output to feed into code, databases, or other systems.

 Technique 6: Few-Shot Band Loading